Janet 1.17.1-e1c4fc2 Documentation

 Since it is quite common to create several gensyms for use inside a macro body,

 with-syms to make this definition a bit terser.

 (defmacro max4 "Get the max of two values." [x y] (with-syms [$x $y] ~(let [,$x ,x ,$y ,y] (if (> ,$x ,$y) ,$x ,$y))))

-As you can see, macros are very powerful but also are prone to subtle bugs.
+As you can see, macros are very powerful but are also prone to subtle bugs.
 You must remember that at their core, macros are just functions that output code, and the code that they return must work in many contexts!
-Many times a function will suffice and be more useful that a macro, as functions can be more easily passed around and used as first class values.
+Many times a function will suffice and be more useful than a macro, as functions can be more easily passed around and used as first class values.